-What Is Cipro and What Is It Prescribed For?
+What Is Cipro?
+When Is It Prescribed?

 Cipro is the brand name for the drug ciprofloxacin.
-Made and sold by German pharmaceutical giant, Bayer AG, this prescription medication is used to treat several life-threatening bacterial infections, though infrequently as a first-line treatment.
+Made and sold by German pharmaceutical giant Bayer AG, this prescription medication is used to treat several life-threatening bacterial infections, though infrequently as a first-line treatment.

-Cipro is a broad-spectrum fluoroquinolone antibiotic, meaning it can be used against many different bacteria strains.
+Cipro is a broad-spectrum fluoroquinolone antibiotic, meaning that it can be used against many different bacteria strains.
 Broad-spectrum antibiotics effectively combat undetermined life-threatening bacterial infections (such as meningitis) and symptoms caused by multiple concurrent bacterial infections.
 Cipro functions by disrupting DNA replication and cell division within bacteria.

 Potential Side Effects Include Broken Tendons and Stevens-Johnson Syndrome

-The FDA did not act quickly on its promise.
+The FDA did not act quickly on its promise, however.
 In 2005 and 2006, the consumer advocacy group Public Citizen and the Attorney General of Illinois petitioned the FDA to require a “black box” Cipro warning.
-In 2008, both petitioners finally sued the FDA to require the Cipro warnings, and on September 8, 2008, the FDA required Bayer and all other ciprofloxacin manufacturers to include a black box warning on packages of Cipro, informing the public of side effects the drug causes.
+In 2008, both petitioners finally sued the FDA to require the Cipro warnings, and on September 8, 2008, the FDA required Bayer and all other ciprofloxacin manufacturers to include a black box warning on packages of Cipro, informing the public of side effects that the drug causes.

 There are fears that Cipro is over-prescribed and is now no longer effective because bacteria have developed resistances to it.
-Indeed, fluoroquinolones are among the most prescribed antibiotics in the United States even though the FDA requires they be used only as a therapy of last resort.
+Indeed, fluoroquinolones are among the most prescribed antibiotics in the United States even though the FDA requires that they be used only as a therapy of last resort.
 Frequently, they are even used for conditions they aren’t approved for.

-RLG’s Cipro Lawyers Will Make Things Easier
+RLG’s Lawyers Will Make Things Easier

 If you have taken Cipro and believe it harmed you, contact RLG today.